What Does A Higher Current Ratio Mean

 Q: How can I use the current ratio to make investment decisions?

 A: The current ratio can be used as one factor in assessing a company's financial health and investment potential.
 A healthy current ratio indicates that a company is likely to be able to meet its short-term obligations and maintain its financial stability.
-However, it should be used in conjunction with other financial metrics and qualitative factors to make informed investment decisions.
+That said, it should be used in conjunction with other financial metrics and qualitative factors to make informed investment decisions.

 Q: What is the ideal current ratio for a small business?